Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: History of Simulators

 \section{History of Simulators}

 The history of simulators for autonomous driving provides valuable insights into the technological evolution within this domain.
-Over the past three decades, the development of simulators has progressed through distinct stages: the specialized development period, the gap period, and the comprehensive development period.
-Two noteworthy trends have emerged in the development of simulators.
-Firstly, there is a notable expansion of simulator capabilities, enabling the integration of multiple functions on a single platform.
-This versatility allows for the efficient development of diverse tasks within the same simulator environment.
-Secondly, the idea of free and open-source simulators has grown popular.
-An increasing number of companies and organizations are contributing open-source software to establish their influence on evaluation benchmarks.
+By observing the number of simulators released every year (Fig. \ref{simulator-history}), this paper suggests categorizing the development of simulators into three distinct periods: the incipient period, the dormant period, and the outbreak period.

-The period before 2002 is described as the specialized development period due to the focus of simulators on singular objectives.
-Most of the simulators worked on two topics, traffic flow, and vehicle dynamics, respectively.
-Traffic flow simulation proved instrumental in road planning and optimizing traffic efficiency, while vehicle dynamics simulation facilitated the assessment of component adjustments on vehicle physics behavior.
-The maturity of relevant theories and technologies during this era significantly contributed to the emergence of traffic flow and vehicle dynamics simulators.
-These simulators were built upon explicit rules and physics models, requiring relatively modest computational resources.
-In 1992, PTV Group introduced PTV Vissim for traffic flow and logistics system simulations \cite{PTVvissim}.
-Later, in 1994, Paramics appeared to offer similar functionalities \cite{smith1995paramics}.
-Alongside these commercial options, the open-source simulator SUMO played a critical role in traffic flow simulation \cite{lim2017sumo}.
-Concurrently, in the realm of vehicle dynamics, CarSim and IPG CarMaker, established during the 1990s, fostered enduring partnerships with numerous vehicle manufacturers \cite{carsim, carmaker}.
-Their prominence in this domain was reinforced by the extensive real-world data they accumulated.
-RFpro, which appeared a decade later in 2007, was one the few simulators boasting a vehicle dynamics fidelity comparable to CarSim and IPG CarMaker, owing to the real-world data collection from racing cars \cite{rfpro}.
+The era before 2000 is characterized as the incipient period, during which simulators began to be deployed to improve the intelligence of vehicles and the transportation system.
+Notable commercial entries during this time included PTV Vissim by PTV Group in 1992, concentrating on simulations related to traffic flow and logistics system \cite{PTVvissim}, and Paramics in 1994, offering comparable functionalities \cite{smith1995paramics}.
+Complementing these commercial options, the open-source simulator SUMO emerged as a pivotal force in traffic flow simulation \cite{lim2017sumo}.
+Simultaneously, in the realm of vehicle dynamics, CarSim and IPG CarMaker, established in the 1990s, forged enduring partnerships with various vehicle manufacturers \cite{carsim, carmaker}.
+Their reliance on extensive real-world data contributed to their dominance in this domain.
+RFpro, entering the scene in 2007, stood out as one of the few simulators matching the vehicle dynamics fidelity of CarSim and IPG CarMaker, thanks to real-world data collection from racing cars \cite{rfpro}.
+During the incipient period, the primary focus of simulators was on two topics: traffic flow and vehicle dynamics.
+These simulators were developed under well-developed theories, operated on explicit rules and physics models, and demanded relatively modest computational resources.